 a serious accident, illness, unemployment or death.

-you still need to shop around for insurance and be sure that you're
+still need to shop around for insurance and be sure that you're

 covered before you drive away with your new car.
 In fact, when

 you're buying privately it pays to be extra vigilant checking the

 details and doing all the appropriate paperwork and back